manish-kumar-iisc/tweet-sentiment-extraction/README.md

 # tweet-sentiment-analysis
-Computing the sentiment using Transformers like BERT, DistilBERT
+Computed the sentiment of tweets using Transformers like BERT, DistilBERT